 The table below shows examples of different ways that these 16 carbohydrates servings could be distributed.
 Keep in mind the more evenly distributed they are, the better:

-A registered dietician can help you master carbohydrate counting and come up with an individualized meal plan for you.
-The dietician will take into consideration a number of factors, like how well you are managing your diabetes, how physically active you are, how much you weigh, and how old you are.
+A registered dietitian can help you master carbohydrate counting and come up with an individualized meal plan for you.
+The dietitian will take into consideration a number of factors, like how well you are managing your diabetes, how physically active you are, how much you weigh, and how old you are.

 Learn which types of foods contain carbohydrates and the amount per serving.
 A quick search online will turn up a range of references to help you count carbohydrates and plan diabetic meals.

-When grocery shopping, remember to read the food label .
+When grocery shopping, remember to read food labels.
 This will tell you the portion size and the total carbohydrate amount.
-For example, one granola bar can have a total of 22 grams of carbs.
+For example, 1 granola bar can have a total of 22 grams of carbohydrates.

 To be more precise with your counting, use measuring cups and spoons, as well as a food scale.
 For example, an apple weighing 4 ounces has about 15 grams of carbohydrates.

 Use a worksheet to keep track of your meals, drinks, and snacks.
-Share this information with your dietician so that she can check on your progress.
-Carb counting software programs are also available to help you stick to your meal plan.
+Share this information with your dietitian so your progress can be checked.
+Carbohydrate counting software programs are also available to help you stick to your meal plan.